SocietyForArtisticResearch/PPLeiden19/features.md

 # Importing HTML

-Allows user to upload a zip file of HTML, media and stylesheets.
+Allows user to upload a zip file of HTML, media and stylesheets

-* Needs to be a flat folder (currently no nested structures).
+* Needs to be a flat folder (currently no nested structures)
-* Any media will be automatically transcoded.
+* Any media will be automatically transcoded
-* Starting point is called index.html.
+* Entry point is called index.html

 # New Text-based Editor